 There are arguments for and against word processing.
-On the one hand, it makes one's notes and essays more 'inviting' to read later, and in writing an essay it becomes possible to postpone commitment to all the stages in an argument until the very end of the essay-writing process.
-On the other hand, there is a danger of getting out of practice in writing time-limited examinations, especially University examinations, in which word processing is
+On the one hand, it makes one's notes and essays more 'inviting' to read later, and in writing an essay it becomes possible to postpone commitment to all the stages in an argument until the very end of the essaywriting process.
+On the other hand, there is a danger of getting out of practice in writing time-limited examinations, especially University examinations, which are normally handwritten (except in exceptional circumstances).